webplatform/docs-wpd/FAQ/index.md

 However, because they are useful concepts, we do plan to include very basic introductory information on server-side languages, then link off to other sites for more in-depth coverage.

 See the article on [[server-side_languages|server-side languages]] for more details.

+=== Is webplatform.org built on open source technologies? ===

+Yes, the site is completely built on open source technologies, including Media Wiki, Semantic Media Wiki and Wordpress.